rns/kollos-luif-doc/manual.md

 If the parse is ambiguous,
 LUIF walks the ASF calling the traverser function for its nodes.
 The traverser can call functions in `luif.asf` interface to enumerate and/or prune parse alternatives.
+This can be done using `luif.asf.traverse(traverser)` fnction.

 ##### Enumerating Parse Alternatives

 ##### Pruning the ASF

-#### Unambiguous Parse -- Getting the AST
+#### Unambiguous Parse -- Traversing the AST

-If the parse is ambiguous, the ASF becomes the AST, which can be accessed by calling `luif.value.ast()` function that returns the AST.
+If the parse is unambiguous, the ASF becomes the AST that makes the traverser's job much simpler.
+LUIF will build the AST and will call the travserser for its nodes in the given order.
+The application can use [context accessors](#context_accessors) to get the node data, distill the AST, and produce the parse value.

-[todo: specify AST format]
+[todo: specify AST format and call, e.g. `luif.ast.traverse(order, traverser)`]

-### Actions and ASF's: What to Choose
+### Actions and ASF's: How to Choose

+[todo: more meaningful example/considerations are required for this section is it is at all needed]

-The choice between actions and ASFs is largely defined by how context-sensitive the input is, i.e. how much context information is needed to build the parse value.
+In addition to user preferences, the choice between actions and ASFs can be defined by how context-sensitive the input is, i.e. how much context information is needed to build the parse value.

+As an arguably trivial example, if the parse value must be produced by computing an arithmetic expression, actions become the obvious choice.

-For example, in the case of syntax-driven translation, where the value of each symbol is context-independent, actions or even events provide a better choice.
+As a less trivial example, in the case of syntax-driven translation, where the value of each symbol is context-independent, actions or even events provide a better choice.

-On the other hand, nested macro expansion is arguably more convenient to be done with the full context at hand and
+On the other hand, nested macro expansion can arguably be done more convenient with the full context at hand so the full AST (ASF) is required.

 ## Events

-[TBD as `completed` and `predicted` adverbs]
+[TBD -- as `completed` and `predicted` adverbs]

 ## Locale support